avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 Procedure
 -----------

-Find transformation (from real raster to deskewed raster along given path) :
+* Coordinate transformation: Find transformation (from real raster to deskewed raster along given path).
+Create the transformation matrix.

-Projection on results (Speed, Pressure...) on deskewed raster:
+* Projection of results (Speed, Pressure...) on deskewed raster: Use the transformation matrix to affect results to new raster.

-Analyze results:
+* Analyze results: Calculates the desired indicators

-Plot and save results:
+* Plot and save results

-Optional configuration parameters
+Configuration parameters
 ---------------------------------

 :domainWidth: width of the domain around the avalanche path in [m]